moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 ```

 > Response 200(application/json)
 Successful request.
-The result is a JSON representation of the created add. fields.
+The result is a JSON representation of the created additional fields.

 ```json
 [